 If RTI doesn’t work for my child, then what?

 If your child doesn’t make adequate progress with RTI, the next step is an evaluation for special education services.
 Either you or the school can request the evaluation, which will assess your child’s strengths and weaknesses.

 After the evaluation, you’ll sit down with a team of teachers and other school professionals to discuss whether your child is eligible for special education services.
-If he qualifies for these services, key questions can help you decide whether he should stay in a general education classroom.
-If he’s denied special education services, or if you choose not to have him evaluated, you can still request some informal supports at school.
+If your child qualifies for these services, key questions can help you decide whether he should stay in a general education classroom.
+If your child is denied special education services, or if you choose not to have him evaluated, you can still request some informal supports at school.

 Schools in some states are required to use RTI.

 There are different levels of academic support in the RTI process.
 Students who aren’t responding to instructional interventions will be given more intensive help.